 Using BrowseAloud, you can change the text size when browsing the site.
 The options you choose here will be stored on your computer in a file called a 'cookie' (read about cookies on our site) and used every time you visit this website.

 Browsers and operating systems

 Our website is designed to work best on the latest operating systems and browsers.
-We recommend Windows Vista and later with Google Chrome for optimal performance.
+We recommend Windows 7 and later with Google Chrome for optimal performance.

-The website is also designed to work with Windows 7 and 8, and Mac OSX operating systems and Internet Explorer 9, 10 and 11 as well as Google Chrome and Mozilla Firefox.
+The website is also designed to work with Windows 8 and 10, and Mac OSX operating systems and Internet Explorer 11 as well as Microsoft Edge, Google Chrome and Mozilla Firefox.